citp/privacy-policy-historical/g/ge/gee/geekzone.co.nz.md

-> *The following text is extracted and transformed from the geekzone.co.nz privacy policy that was archived on 2018-06-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180624215731id_/https%3A//www.geekzone.co.nz/content.asp%3Fcontentid%3D105) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the geekzone.co.nz privacy policy that was archived on 2018-08-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180825170902id_/https%3A//www.geekzone.co.nz/content.asp%3Fcontentid%3D105) for the most accurate reproduction.*

 # Geekzone Privacy Statement

 We have created this privacy statement in order to demonstrate our firm commitment to privacy.
 The following discloses our information gathering and dissemination practices for this website.

+  * IP addresses
+  * Personal information
+  * Cookies
+  * Emails
+  * Spammers
+  * Advertisements
+  * External links
+  * Third party services
+  * Subscriptions
+  * Privacy Act 1993
+  * Reporting a breach or vulnerability
+  * Amazon affiliate disclosure
+  * MightyApe affiliate disclosure
+  * Viglink affiliate disclosure
+  * Skimlinks affiliate disclosure

  _ **IP addresses**_
 We use your IP address to help diagnose problems with our server and to administer our web site.
 All posts in our forums and comments to articles have an associated IP address recorded.
 This IP address is never shown to other users and it is only collected in order to help us to prevent unsolicited posting to our forums (see Spammers below) or other breaches of our _[Forum Usage Guidelines (FUG)](https://www.geekzone.co.nz/content.asp?contentid=1046)_.